Run Your Slab Up Your Backsplash

 Slab stone may cost a bit more than the tiled alternative, but many designers feel it’s well worth the investment – how about you?

-The pastel tones of Persa Cream granite look amazing when you match horizontal and vertical surfaces in a small kitchen, such as a narrow galley.
-The gold and taupe flecks and veins warm up the white background, adding dimension.
-The polished surface reflects under-cabinet lighting, creating a cheerful ambiance.
+The deep tones of Black Forest granite look amazing when you match the natural light and wood surfaces of an open-concept kitchen.
+The cool white flurries and veins liven up the deep sable background, adding dimension.
+The polished surface reflects natural lighting, creating a cheerful, calm ambiance.

-If you’re fortunate to have a large kitchen or an open-plan home, incorporating Nordic Black granite into your kitchen design – including the vertical wall spaces – can be pure elegance.
-Due to its low variation, this black granite is ideal for mixing with other slab stones as well, so you could use one stone for your island, and match Nordic Black for the rest of the counters and backsplashes.
+If you’re fortunate to have lots of countertop space, incorporating Pitaya White Granite granite into your kitchen design – including the vertical wall spaces – can be pure elegance.
+Due to its low variation, this white granite is ideal for mixing with other slab stones as well, so you could use one stone for your island, and match Pitaya White for the rest of the counters and backsplashes.

 Featuring a cream-colored background with subtle veins of gold and beige, Crema Marfil marble is a natural choice for slab-style backsplashes.
 It works well in a contemporary design scheme, in any size room.
 Even a small backsplash installation, coordinated with a matching countertop, adds an opulent touch.

-With Crema Bordeaux, a little goes a long way – and a lot is even better!
-The dramatic swirls, veins and flecks in rich earth tones turn granite countertops into a stunning focal point.
-Continuing that slab to the vertical space, even just a few inches or in one section of wall (such as behind the cooktop) instantly upgrades the room to a truly special space.
+With Audacia, a little goes a long way – and a lot is even better!
+The dramatic veins in deep green and charcoal tones turn this countertop into a stunning focal point.
+Continuing that slab to the vertical space, even just a few inches or all the way up the wall like in the kitchen above instantly upgrades the room to a truly special space.

 READ MORE ABOUT MSI BACKSPLASH TILE